 Confidentiality and international information exchange

-- Details of shareholders and beneficial owners are not subject to disclosure.
-Normally such information is available to registered agent and to bank that maintains company’s account only.
+- The details of company directors, shareholders and beneficial owners of a Seychelles offshore company are not subject to disclosure.
+Normally such information is available only to the registered agent and the bank that maintains the company’s account.

-- Seychelles participate in the Convention on Mutual Administrative Assistance in Tax Matters as amended by the Protocol 2010 (entered into force from 1 October 2015) and the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information.
-Seychelles started automatic exchange in practice in September 2017.
+- Seychelles participate in the Convention on Mutual Administrative Assistance in Tax Matters as amended by the Protocol 2010 (entered into force from 1 October 2015) and the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information (CRS MCAA).
+Seychelles started the automatic exchange in September 2017.

-- As on the beginning of 2017 Seychelles participate in bilateral tax information exchange agreements (TIEA) with the following countries and territories: Denmark, the Faroes, Finland, Greenland, India, Iceland, Netherlands, Norway, Sweden, Switzerland.
+- Seychelles also participate in bilateral tax information exchange agreements (TIEA) with the following countries and territories: Denmark, the Faroes, Finland, Greenland, India, Iceland, Netherlands, Norway, Sweden, Switzerland.